-Learning an instrument allows pupils to express themselves and grow in self-confidence whilst developing other skills such as hand and eye coordination, spatial and social skills, and self-reliance and develop better memories.
-Visit the Surrey Music Hub to find out more about the benefits of learning music and resources to help students develop their musical skills and knowledge
+Learning an instrument allows children and young people to express themselves and grow in self-confidence whilst developing other skills such as: hand and eye coordination, spatial and social skills, and self-reliance and develop better memories.
+Visit the Surrey Music Hub to find out more about the benefits of learning music and resources to help students develop their musical skills and knowledge.